Batch Topology Processing with Python: Procedural Workflows for Utility Network Automation

 Structured Data Staging and Pre-Flight Validation

 Effective batch topology processing begins with structured spatial data staging.
 Enterprise geodatabases and cloud-hosted feature services require extraction into memory-efficient structures before rule evaluation.
 Implement a staged ingestion pipeline using arcpy.da.SearchCursor or geopandas.read_file with explicit schema enforcement.
-Normalize coordinate precision to prevent floating-point drift during spatial joins, and construct spatial indices using shapely or pygeos to accelerate adjacency queries.
+Normalize coordinate precision to prevent floating-point drift during spatial joins, and construct spatial indices using shapely to accelerate adjacency queries.
 Prior to rule execution, enforce strict schema validation against the utility network domain model.
 Missing ASSETGROUP, ASSETTYPE, or TERMINAL attributes must trigger immediate quarantine rather than silent failure.

 A robust pre-flight routine verifies geometric continuity, flags zero-length segments, and confirms that junctions and edges align with configured terminal configurations.
 The following pattern demonstrates a memory-safe extraction and validation routine: